cassiebreviu/intro-nlp-wine-reviews/README.md

 When you select a candidate model it should always be tested on unseen data.
 If a model is [overfitted](https://en.wikipedia.org/wiki/Overfitting) to its data it will perform really will on its own data and poorly on new data.
 This is why its very important to test on unseen data.

-I grabbed this review from the site.
+I grabbed this review from the wine mag site.
 Its a 96 points and $60 bottle of wine review.

 ```python
 test = "This comes from the producer's coolest estate near the town of Freestone.
 White pepper jumps from the glass alongside accents of lavender, rose and spice.
 Compelling in every way, it offers juicy raspberry fruit that's focused, pure and undeniably delicious."